BiasInGLAM/BiasInGLAM.github.io/cfp.md

 title: "Call for Papers"
 ---

 We invite submissions reporting original research, work in progress, and position papers on bias in multimodal GLAM collections.
-The workshop welcomes contributions from AI and machine learning, digital library science, information retrieval, and the humanities.
+The workshop welcomes contributions from AI and machine learning, digital library science, information retrieval, and the humanities, including art history, media studies, history, film studies, archaeology, and adjacent fields.

 ## Topics